MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 > public HRESULT [UpdateHostTitle](#updatehosttitle)(ULONG ulCurrentEntryId, LPCWSTR pszTitle)

 #### Parameters
-* `ulCurrentEntryId` The id of the page in the visible entries list that raised this event.
+* `ulCurrentEntryId` The ID of the page in the visible-entries list that raised this event.

 * `pszTitle` The new title.